Yashwant Varma: Career

-Cash row
+Controversy

-In 2025, a large sum of cash was discovered at his residence during a fire on March 14.
-An enquiry report was also published by the Supreme Court on the matter and due to the sensitivity of the matter, the Supreme Court decided to keep the report redacted from the public and parliamentary scrutiny.
-On 21st July 2025 over 200 MPs of both Lok Sabha and Rajya Sabha signed a motion in parliament to impeach him.
-On August 12, 2025, Lok Sabha Speaker Om Birla announced a three-member inquiry committee to investigate the charges against Varma.
+In 2025, a large sum of currency notes was discovered at his residence during a fire on March 14.
+An in-house inquiry was conducted by a panel constituted by the Supreme Court in the matter that decided to keep it redacted from public and parliamentary scrutiny citing its sensitivity.
+The panel found that the accusations against Varma were true and serious enough to possibly start impeachment proceedings On May 8, former Chief Justice of India Sanjiv Khanna wrote to the President of India and the Prime Minister forwarding the inquiry report.
+On 21 July 2025 over 200 MPs of both Lok Sabha and Rajya Sabha signed a motion in parliament to impeach Varma.
+On August 12, 2025, Lok Sabha Speaker Om Birla announced a three-member inquiry committee to investigate the charges against him.

+On 9 April 2026, Varma tendered his resignation to the President pending confirmation.